-&lt;sup>50 Historic Places Trust 2004.
+50 Historic Places Trust 2004.
 Heritage Management Guidelines for Resource Management Practitioners.
-Heritage fabric includes any physical element or finish which is part of the heritage value of a building, place, or object.
+51 Heritage fabric includes any physical element or finish which is part of the heritage value of a building, place, or object.
 Original heritage fabric is an integral part of the initial heritage item.
-Subsequent changes that contribute to the record of the historic development of the heritage item are also considered to be part of the heritage fabric.
-This also includes the aggregate effect of material weathering and wear due
+Subsequent changes that contribute to the record of the historic development of the heritage fabric.
+This also includes the aggregate effect of material weathering and wear due to historic use.